Age Discrimination Lawyer in Allentown, PA

 Chances are, your employer is covered by one of these laws.
 As a result, an experienced age discrimination lawyer will be able to determine which laws apply to your case.

-Only employees 40 years of age or older are protected from discrimination because of their age.
+Only employees 40 years of age or older are protected from age discrimination.
 That means that if you are under 40 years old, you cannot bring a claim for age discrimination, even if you were discriminated against because of your age.
-Under the PHRA, independent contractors at least 40 years of age are also protected from age discrimination.
+Under the PHRA, independent contractors aged 40 or older are also protected from age discrimination.
 However, under the ADEA, independent contractors are not protected.

 To prove workplace age discrimination, you must typically show that you:

-• Were replaced by a substantially younger employee or other substantially younger employees were treated better
+- They were replaced by a substantially younger employee, or other appreciably younger employees were treated better

 Importantly, the U.S. Supreme Court has held that you do not need to show that you were replaced by, or treated worse than, an employee under 40 years of age.
 Instead, you merely need to show that you were replaced by, or treated worse than, a substantially younger employee.